 The right tool for the job

-So, should you have decided to use the Sentinel Hub EO Browser to get images.
-Great choice.
-However, as much as I’m an fan of it and all its capabilities, it still is far from being able to do everything.
+So, should you have decided to use the Sentinel Hub EO Browser to get images, great choice.
+However, as much as I’m a fan of it and all its capabilities, it still is far from being able to do everything.

 If you want a quick satellite image for a recent news event and there is Sentinel or Landsat imagery available, then the EO Browser will help you in getting a quick and usable result.
 Sometimes the result right out of the browser will be perfect for you.
 But sometimes it won’t.
 So you will need to do a little work yourself.

 GIMP, Photoshop, and more